jonathanstowe/Lumberjack/README.md

 # License and Copyright

-This is free software, please see the LICENSE file for full description.
+This is free software, please see the LICENCE file for full description.

     © Jonathan Stowe 2016